 Payments refunded via your Square POS app or online Square Dashboard can be refunded within one year of the original transaction date.
 Refunds processed through Square Online must be requested and completed within 120 days of the original transaction.

-When you issue a refund, your customer will be refunded their full purchase amount, and you will be refunded Square’s processing fee.
+When you issue a refund, your customer will be refunded the requested amount, and you will be refunded Square’s processing fee.

 |Processed more than one year ago via Dashboard||No|

 |Processed more than 120 days ago via mobile device||No|